 In the winter, the cherry tree can be identified by its brown bark with small chips in it.
 The twigs are dark brown with small reddish-brown buds.
 It looks like the bark of the trunk can be peeled one small piece at a time.

-Collect branches that are the diameter or your thumb for the tea.
+Collect branches that are the diameter of your thumb for the tea.
 Break them up so they can fit inside a pot.
 Boil water first and then put the branches in the pot.
 Boil for ten to fifteen minutes.

-Benefits of the cherry tree branch tea are its multitude of vitamins.
+The benefits of the cherry tree branch tea are its multitude of vitamins.
 The cherry tree branch tea contains vitamins A, C, B1, B12, and calcium.
 If you are diabetic or have stomach ulcers, you should speak to a doctor before drinking this tea.

 Simply mix 2 tablespoons of dried lavender flowers with mint sprigs in a strainer, pour 2-3 cups of hot water then wait for 5 minutes.
 You can also add a few drops of honey to enhance the flavor and sweetness of your lavender tea.